This is a space for all things that inspire us and we hope will inspire you too. Have something you'd like us to cover or try? Just contact us!

 The goal of Yves Rocher is to become the most respectful beauty brand to both women and the planet…I’m on board already!

-All Yves Rocher products use only plant based active ingredients.
+All Yves Rocher products use plant based active ingredients.
 This has been the foundation of Yves Rocher since their start over 50 years ago (started by Yves Rocher himself, and now run by his grandson).

 Yves Rocher is committed to sourcing plant ingredients only from sustainable sources and they even grow some of their own ingredients in their crops in La Gacilly, France.
 They also ensure that their wash away products, such as cleansers and shampoos, use biodegradable ingredients.
 Recently they have switched much of their packaging over from plastic to glass.